Antwerp Tower: History

-Before the renovation, the Antwerp Tower was often considered to be one of the ugliest buildings in Europe, both due to its out of place location and its copper colored facade.
+Before the renovation, the Antwerp Tower was often considered to be one of the ugliest buildings in Europe, both due to its out-of-place location and its copper-colored facade.

 Renovation

 Wilma Project Development, a part of the Matexi Group, purchased the building in 2012 for 25 million Euros.
 The renovation started in 2017 and was finished in 2021.
 The building was transformed from an office building to a mainly residential tower, with only limited commercial and office space on the lower levels.
 The building was gut renovated, the dimensions were altered by adding two double height floors on top and widening the floors on all levels.
 The finished tower has a total of 241 residential units.

 Commercial and office spaces

 Restaurants Hawaiian Poké Bowl and Pitaya occupy the commercial spaces on the ground floor, consumer electronics retailer Media Markt occupies the first floor.

-Real estate investor Befimmo purchased the three office floors which will become a Silversquare coworking location starting in 2022.
+Real estate investor Befimmo purchased three office floors, which will become a Silversquare coworking location starting in 2022.